PridaLab/cnn-ripple/README.md

 * It can be used as an interpretation tool
 * It achieves online prediction several milliseconds in advance

-You can check our results in our manuscript (Navas-Olivé, Amaducci et al.).
+You can check our results in our manuscript ([Navas-Olivé, Amaducci et al. eLife 2022](https://elifesciences.org/articles/77772))

 ## Try it yourself!